 Use what you thought about in Section II to help make this determination.

-The results of my very unscientific survey has suggested that most people apply to between 4 and 8 programs, which I recommend breaking up across 3 “tiers” based on the self-assessed likelihood that you could land a spot based on your strength as a candidate:
+The results of my very unscientific survey of former fellows has suggested that most people apply to between 4 and 8 programs [2021: creeping upwards, 5-10 due to increasing competition] which I recommend breaking up across 3 “tiers” based on the self-assessed likelihood that you could land a spot based on your strength as a candidate:

 - aspirational programs that are highly competitive.
 These are your “reach” programs that should be at or beyond what you think would be reasonable for you to apply to based on your strength as a candidate.
 You have a small chance of getting these but it would be really awesome if you did.

 - matched programs.
 These are programs comparable to your strength as a candidate and you have a decent chance at landing a spot and you would still benefit personally and professionally from participating in.

 - safe(r) programs.
 These are solid programs that are newer or less competitive (perhaps in more niche focus areas) where you have a relatively high chance of landing a position.